In the footsteps of the 1956 Swiss expedition

 Since Tenzing Norgay Sherpa and Edmund Hillary became the first people to set foot on top of the world on 29 May 1953, mountaineers from all over the world have been striving to climb Mount Everest.
 Climbing Chomulungma (Tibetan for ‘Mother Goddess of the Earth’) from its south side in Nepal is surely the most famous route on an 8,000m peak.
 Some of the most exciting chapters of Himalayan history have certainly been written on these slopes.
 There are now 20 routes to reach the top of Mount Everest, which is known as Sagarmatha meaning “The Head of the Earth touching Heaven” in Nepal.

-Kari Kobler has run Everest expedition on both the north side in Tibet and the south side in Nepal since 2000.
-He reached the summit six times himself as a mountain guide.
-Over the years, Kari has developed an excellent system whereby our members who strive to climb an 8,000m peak in the Himalaya or the Karakorum get maximum safety, the greatest comfort and the best chances to reach the summit.
+Kobler & Partner has run Everest expedition on both the north side in Tibet and the south side in Nepal since 2000.
+Over the years, K&P has developed an excellent system whereby our members who strive to climb an 8,000m peak in the Himalaya or the Karakorum get maximum safety, the greatest comfort and the best chances to reach the summit.

 All our local Everest guides are certified UIAGM mountain guides with 8,000m experience.
 All Sherpa have reached the top of Mount Everest and other 8,000m peaks several times and have a lot of expertise in handling bottled oxygen.
 Our Sherpa speak English fluently and have worked for us for many years.